-While Spin Strong includes both air and weight resistance, it’s the unique emphasis on air resistance that makes them so effective.
+While Spin Strong includes both air and weight resistance, it’s the unique emphasis on air resistance that makes Spin Strong so effective.

-Additional ways to increase resistance include using more arm circle action versus wrist action and extending arms further away from the body.
-Also, configuring Spin Strong with six air resisters versus five significantly increases resistance.
+Additional ways to increase resistance include using more arm circle action versus wrist action.
+Also, configuring Spin Strong with six air resisters (additional resisters can be purchased separately) versus five significantly increases resistance.

 Protective eyewear is recommended.